huseyin4334/sqlserver-practice/database-engineering/acid/ACID.md

 - Transaction is an atom.
 It means that all queries of transaction a single unit of work.

 ## CONSISTENCY
-- Consistency is the property of a transaction that guarantees that the database remains in a consistent state before and after the transaction.
+- Consistency is the property of a transaction that guarantees that the database stays in a consistent state before and after the transaction.
+- Defining the rules that the database must follow to be in a consistent state.
+- So, any change maintains data integrity or is cancelled completely.

 ## ISOLATION
 - Isolation is the property of a transaction that guarantees that the execution of a transaction is isolated from the execution of other transactions.